Skip to main content

 Build your personal brand.
 Update your LinkedIn profile and engage with thought leaders in your field.
 Share your own ideas and experiences.
 If you’re applying for a technology role, create a GitHub profile and link it to your LinkedIn profile so others can see examples of your work.
 Focus on the most relevant programming languages and platforms for the jobs you’re applying to and be sure to include the number of tasks you’ve done.

 Continue expanding your network by attending local meetups, events, and conferences.
 Stay in contact with your existing network.
-Strike a healthy balance—don't ghost, and don’t be too clingy either.

 Use our handy checklist.